robsalasco/sinimr/README.md

 When querying the API, please be respectful of the resources required to provide this data.
 Please retain the results for each request to avoid repeated requests for duplicate information.

-### What can I do with this?

-This R package allows easy SINIM (<http://sinim.gov.cl>) data retrieval what have advantages over the site:

-  - When you work with multiple variables or years it will be very useful for rapid analyses.
-  - Fast ploting directly from data source using the included geometries.
-  - Data download with or without monetary correction using a switch.

 ### Installation